supabase/supabase/DEVELOPERS.md

 ## Development Setup

-This document describes how to set up your development environment to build and test Supabase, and explains the basic use of `git`, and `npm`.
+This document describes how to set up your development environment to build and test Supabase.

 ### Installing Dependencies